LizzyStrawberry/VS-Fuckboi-Trio-The-Full-Ass-Release/README.md

 # VS Fuckboi Trio - The Full Ass Release
 This took a whole damn year, but man, the team and I are proud of the results.
 I'm making the source code public, so you guys can see how a lot of changes as regards to the menus, the Character Info Screen etc etc.. where created.

+This Version includes:
+ - Redesigned Menus!
+[Story mode, Freeplay Categories ETC ETC]

+ - 3 Main week songs!
+[Instead of 1 lmao]

+ - Over 6+ Covers!
+[And a few hidden ones, accesible via typing codes!]

+ - NEW Character Bios/Info Screen!
+[Find out about every character shown in the mod!]

+ - New Mechanics!

+ - Story Mode Lore!
+[Complete with an animatic, and dialogue cutscenes, depending on the difficulty you are playing!]

+- Brand New Freeplay Exclusive 'LIMIT' Mode! - Freeplay Character + GF Seletion Screen!

+- New Art, New Backgrounds, New designs, and More!

 Make sure you play the mod, if you like!
 Mod Download -> [https://gamebanana.com/mods/357587]